Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Concluding remarks

+\acknowledgments We are grateful to Naomichi Hatano, Tomi Ohtsuki, Ivan Khaymovich and Takeshi Okayasu for useful comments and discussions.
 We have employed QuSpin\cite{Quspin1,Quspin2} for generating the explicit matrix elements of the Hamiltonian such as the ones given in Eqs. (\ref{ham_sp}), (\ref{ham_mp}).
 KI has been supported by JSPS KAKENHI Grant Number 21H0100501, 20K037880 and 18H0368352.